AshkanRafiee/RaheHal/README.md

 ## Usage
 Windows
+> Double click on the downloaded batch/exe file and:
+>
 > Use Y/y in the Console to Activate the Methods!
 >
 > Use N/n in the Console to Deactivate the Methods!